Dry milling and fractionation of grain: Tempering

 A chamber is used at this section in order to mix the corn and water and let them temper for 10 to 30 minutes.
 For more efficient separation, differential moisture content between germ and endosperm is desired.
 Tempering of kernel leads to moisture uptake.
 Because of the differential swelling of germ and endosperm, the germ becomes more flexible and resilient during tempering while there is no movement of material out of kernel.

 Degermination

-The objective of determination in corn dry milling is to break down kernel to pericarp, endosperm and germ.
-Beall operation is used for fulfilling this goal which separates the kernels received form tempering section into tails and throughs.
+The objective of degermination in corn dry milling is to break down kernel to pericarp, endosperm and germ.
+Beall operation is used for fulfilling this goal which separates the kernels received from tempering section into tails and throughs.
 Beall degerminator is known for its high yield of flaking grits; however, other manufactures have lower power requirement.
 Pilot plant Beall has an inner cone rotating at 800 rpm.
 One of the advantages of Beall degermination is weight adjustment at tailgate for increment the residence time by holding back the material.